CapsAdmin/NattLua/README.md

       ^^^: nan is not a subset of -inf .. inf
 ```

-The logical progression is to define N as `-inf .. inf | nan` but that has semantically the same meaning as `number`
+The logical progression would be defining N as `-inf .. inf | nan` but that has semantically the same meaning as `number`

 # Strings

-Strings can be defined as lua string patterns to constrain them:
+Strings can be defined more narrowly as lua string patterns:

 ```lua
 local type MyString = $"FOO_.-"